-D-3-b-i-(3) High-throughput cloning of ~1200 mutant enhancers using Clone-Seq
+D-3-b-i-(3) High-throughput cloning of ~1200 mutant elements using Clone-Seq

 Primers for site-directed mutagenesis are designed by our automated web tool131.
 50 µL mutagenesis PCR reactions are set up on ice in 96-well PCR plates using Phusion polymerase.
-DpnI-digested PCR products are used for E. coli transformation as described above.
-The next day, four colonies per allele are picked for Illumina sequencing.
+DpnI-digested PCR products are used for E. coli transformation (see above).
+The next day, four colonies per allele are picked for sequencing.

 D-3-b-i-(4) Functional consequences: luciferase reporter assays

 Reporter assays that employ either luciferase or next-generation reporter vectors can provide direct insight into the functional relevance of SNPs on target genes.
 We use a Gateway-compatible version of the firefly luciferase reporter vector, pGL4.23-GW (Addgene 60323).
-All WT and mutant enhancer constructs will be cloned into pGL4.23-GW through large-scale Gateway LR reactions.
-After E. coli transformation, individual DNA plasmids for all WT and mutant clones are mini prepped using our fully -automated 96-well miniprep pipeline.
+All WT and mutant constructs will be cloned into pGL4.23-GW through large-scale Gateway LR reactions.
+After E. coli transformation, individual DNA plasmids for all WT and mutant clones are mini prepped using our fully automated 96-well miniprep pipeline.

 We will use prostate cancer as a model for the validation but we expect that the results will be generalizable to a number of cancers.
-AR+ LnCaP cells and AR- PC3 cells will be seeded in 96-well plates and transfected with WT and mutant enhancer constructs.
-48 hrs after transfection, enhancer activity will be measured following the manufacturer’s instructions (Promega E2940).
+AR+ LnCaP cells and AR- PC3 cells will be seeded in 96-well plates and transfected with WT and mutant enhancer/promoter constructs.
+48 hrs after transfection, element activity will be measured following the manufacturer’s instructions (Promega E2940).
 Assay values will be normalized using internal renilla luciferase as a control.
 Our expectation is that in vitro luciferase assays will inform us if a particular mutation had any effect on transcription.

 D-4 Detailed validation of specific variants

 We strive to examine in detail 6 variants that we find as positives through the high-throughput experimental characterization.
 The luciferase assays in Aim 3 are often considered as in vitro characterizations.
 In Aim 4, the goal is to understand the molecular basis for the observed impact of the variants and how changes in gene expression caused by these variants might lead to disease.
 We first describe our preliminary results in screening against a large cohort for genetic validation and in applying CRISPR/Cas-9 for in vivo experiments.
 Then we describe how we will carry this out for the 6 variants culled.
 We will choose 6 variants to be representative positives from the 1200 tested in Aim 3.
-These will be variants with high eleVAR scores and also scored positive in luciferase assays.
+These will be variants with high eleVAR scores that also scored positive in luciferase assays.
 Through the detailed validation experiments in this aim, we will not only further confirm the validity of our eleVAR pipeline, but also significantly improve our understanding of cancer.

 D-4-a Preliminary results related to detailed validation